Importing Used Salvage Vehicles Netherlands

 Vehicle registration in the Netherlands is overseen by the Road Traffic and Transportation Authority (RDW).
 Before attempting to register your vehicle, you will need to schedule an appointment with the RDW to have your vehicle inspected.
 This will be to assess the roadworthiness of your vehicle, as well as to establish the luxury tax (which the Dutch refer to as the “BPM”) that your vehicle will be liable for.
 Typically, the waiting time for an appointment is roughly six weeks, and the inspections take roughly one hour when they’re conducted.

-Once the inspection is completed, you will be notified of your BPM amount.
-This can be paid directly to the Central Bureau of Motor Vehicle Taxation, or you can pay it to customs.
+Once the inspection is complete, you will receive notification of your BPM amount.
+This payment can be direct to the Central Bureau of Motor Vehicle Taxation, or you can pay it to customs.
 The choice is yours.

-After the BPM has been paid, you can register your car with the RDW.
+After the BPM payment, you can register your car with the RDW.
 When doing so, you’ll need to present the following documentation.